software-mansion/starknet-jvm/README.md

 ```env
 INTEGRATION_TEST_MODE=all
 ```
-Please be aware that in that case your integration account address must have a pre-existing balance as these tests will consume some funds.
+⚠️ WARNING ⚠️ Please be aware that in that case your integration account address must have a pre-existing balance as these tests will consume some funds.

 Alternatively, you can use flag to specify whether to run integration and gas tests:
 ```shell